 It is said that this bird brings happiness and fortune to deserving people.
 The stork’s white feathers are seen as pure luck because it can walk through any mud without getting dirty!

 Black Stork Symbolism

-Able to produce various whistling sounds, this more striking but less vibrant game is an indication of a new life according to European folk legends.
-These giant birds of particularly dark plumage are known to be symbols of new beginnings, whether spiritually or physically, that is about to take place in your life.
+Able to produce various whistling sounds, this more striking but less vibrant bird is an indication of a new life, according to European folk legends.
+These giant birds of particularly dark plumage are known to be symbols of spiritual or physical renewal that is about to take place in your life.

 Although less attractive compared to their light-colored plumage peers, these birds carry new ideas that inspire and encourage you to take on new ventures.
 While they are still physically massive and intimidating, the black stork’s spiritual value remains positive and uplifting.